British American Oil Company: Merger with Canadian Gulf

 Gulf Oil Corporation had begun operating in Canada in 1942, and in 1944 created a subsidiary called Canadian Gulf Oil Company.
 Gulf started purchasing British American stock in the 1940s, making an initial acquisition of 247,672 shares, and later raising its stake to 2,322,811.
 This equated to 25.6 per cent of the company, giving Gulf the controlling interest.
-In 1956, Gulf merged its Canadian subsidiary with British American in a deal the gave the illusion of the Canadian company acquiring the American.
+In 1956, Gulf merged its Canadian subsidiary with British American in a deal that gave the illusion of the Canadian company acquiring the American.
 To merge the companies, British American issued 8.3 million shares (valued at $55.6 million) to the Gulf Oil Corporation, and then used the money to acquire Canadian Gulf Oil.
 Gulf Oil held a 59.8 per cent stake in the new merged entity.
 Recent changes to Canadian tax law allowed buyers to access unused tax write-offs of companies they acquired.
 Canadian Gulf had considerable unused write-offs, and thus British American was able to decrease its income tax by $29.7 million.

 Following the merger, Gulf Oil continued to increase its stake in British American.
 In 1958, as part of an issuance of 2 million shares, it grew its holdings to 57.8 percent.
 Then in 1962 Gulf purchased another 1.8 million shares, bringing its ownership to 62.2 percent.
 By 1968 it owned 68.9 per cent of British American, bringing its total investment to $440 million.

 In 1962, British American made a series of acquisitions of major Canadian companies.
 These included Royalite Oil Company Limited, the Anglo-American Exploration Company Limited, and Superior Propane Limited.
 In 1968 it acquired a 33 per cent interest in Shawinigan Chemicals from Gulf Oil.

 At a special meeting of the shareholders held on 15 November 1968 at the Park Plaza Hotel in Toronto, shareholders voted to merge British American, Royalite, and Shawinigan into a single company called Gulf Oil Canada Limited.
 The new entity was officially incorporated on 1 April 1969.